WireRecon/RedTeam-BlueTeam-Intrusion-Detection-v1/README.md

 - 💀 **Red Team:** Step-by-step attack execution
 - 🛡️ **Blue Team:** Detection and triage workflow

-> ⚠️ This project is designed to showcase my understanding of both offensive and defensive security workflows — especially relevant to SOC analyst roles.

 ### 🔧 **Lab Replication Coming Soon !**
 ### Want to build this exact lab yourself ?
 A full setup guide is in the works.